Space Coast: Telephone area code

-When the region became too heavily populated to be served by only one area code, a local resident Robert Osband (aka Richard Cheshire) discovered that area code 321 was not assigned to any other territory (though it was being considered for the suburban Chicago area).
-If each number is pronounced individually—"3, 2, 1"—the pronunciation resembles the countdown before liftoff; thus, the resident petitioned for the code to be assigned to the Space Coast region.
+When the region became too heavily populated to be served by only one area code, local resident Robert Osband (aka Richard Cheshire) discovered that area code 321 was not assigned to any other territory (though it was being considered for the suburban Chicago area).
+If each number is pronounced individually—"3, 2, 1"—the pronunciation resembles the countdown before liftoff; thus, Osband petitioned for the code to be assigned to the Space Coast region.
 His efforts were popular among local residents and resulted in success; the new code officially became effective on November 1, 1999.
+Robert Osband's own phone number was 321-543-8633 or 321-LIFTOFF.